LynchLab/mapgd-parallel/Readme-FilMapPro.txt

 (2) MapFile.Polymorphic-e-e-E-E-C-c-C-Fis.txt: contains Polymorphic sites of the map (not including zeros).
 This file is useful for downstream data analysis, such as allele / genotype frequency, heterozygosity, Fis analysis.
 (3) MapFile-e-e-E-E-C-c-C-out.txt: contains the number of sites that are removed in the filtering process.

-Explain of the headline of the output file:
+###Description of the headline of the output file:

 Sca: scaffold
 Pos: Position
 GROUP: group used for plotting